Reviews & Muses

 Socials

-I’m not fond of social media and its adverse effects, even though it’s nearly impossible to promote one’s work without it today.
+I’m really not fond of social media and its adverse effects, even though it’s nearly impossible to promote one’s work without it today.
 I don't use the main platforms nor do I plan to.

 I normally go by Clovis online.
-In 2023, I launched my first music album, Space Bunny under the name Klovys.
+In 2023, I launched my first music album, Space Bunny under the name Klovys!

 Contact